1. You’re relying on cardio

 4. You are trying to eat like a bodybuilder

 We get it.
 There are “before” and “after” transformation photos everywhere and we can’t seem to get away from them.
-Furthermore, thanks to social media algorithms, stalking a few posts soon causes us to fall prey to more questionable marketing tactics on our feed.
+Furthermore, thanks to social media algorithms, stalking a few posts soon causes us to fall prey to more questionable marketing tactics on our feeds.
 Not to mention inaccurate information!
 This is a common issue for many who consume information through those platforms.
-The real change can only happen when you find trusted sources with legitimate qualifications & experience.
+Real change can only happen when you find trusted sources with legitimate qualifications & experience.
 These are the professionals who can help you understand YOUR body’s tailored needs and how losing fat as a female is different from males.
 Additionally, we help you assess your history of health because age, genetics, environment, and lifestyle all play a part.
-Understanding those factors can help you eat exactly the way you need, to thrive.
+Understanding women’s health while taking into account those factors can help you eat exactly the way you need to thrive.

 5. Your menstrual cycle is irregular

 Many women overlook irregular cycles, chalking it up to stress.
-However, they are all connected and they include irregular cycles, weight gain, stress, infertility, medication, and illnesses.
+However, women’s health is all connected and it includes irregular cycles, weight gain, stress, infertility, medication, and illnesses.
 Several conditions are related to irregular menstrual cycle being a symptom.
 For instance, polycystic ovarian syndrome (PCOS) & Metabolic Syndrome are becoming more common.
 It has been reported that almost 50% of women with PCOS present metabolic syndrome in the USA.2 Women with PCOS are up to 11 times more likely to have metabolic syndrome than those without PCOS.